 What you’ll find out there will have you falling in love with Michigan all over again.

-Amazing Michigan Winter Activity Adventure Ideas For Families!
+Amazing Michigan Winter Activities Adventure Idea List For Families!

 Until recently, I had no idea you could sled the Big Dune Climb in Sleeping Bear National Lakeshore.
 Now that I know, it’s on the top of my winter bucket list!